 Paneer Lababdar is a popular and delightful North Indian curry made with lots of paneer (Indian Cottage Cheese) and cashew-based spicy onion tomato gravy.

 Luscious paneer cubes dunked in a creamy and delicious onion tomato gravy makes this paneer curry worth overindulging.
-This restaurant-style classic, tasty and creamy curry dish tastes best with Indian flatbreads like garlic naan, plain roti or laccha paratha.
+This restaurant-style classic, tasty and creamy curry dish tastes best with Indian flatbreads like garlic naan, plain roti, laccha paratha, or with paneer pulao.

 Make restaurant-style creamy and delicious paneer lababdar with this easy step-by-step recipe and video.